@arkade-os/sdk Documentation - v0.4.21

 Create watch-only wallets from an output descriptor:

-import { ReadonlyDescriptorIdentity, ReadonlyWallet } from '@arkade-os/sdk'
+import { MnemonicIdentity, ReadonlyDescriptorIdentity, ReadonlyWallet } from '@arkade-os/sdk'

 // From a full identity